CHARTER OF THE AUDIT COMMITTEE

 10. Annual Audit Results.
 To review with management and the Auditors, the results of the annual audit, including the Auditors’ assessment of the quality, not just acceptability, of the Company’s accounting principles and practices, the Auditors’ views about qualitative aspects of the Company’s significant accounting practices, the reasonableness of significant judgments and estimates (including material changes in estimates), all known and likely misstatements identified during the audit (other than those the Auditors believe to be trivial), the adequacy of the disclosures in the financial statements and any other matters required to be communicated to the Committee by the Auditors under the standards of the PCAOB.

 11. Auditor Communications.
-At least annually, to discuss with the Auditors the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, vol. 12.
-AU section 380), as adopted by the PCAOB in Rule 3200T (including any successor rule adopted by the PCAOB).
+At least annually, to discuss with the Auditors the matters required to be discussed by Auditing Standard No. 16, Communications with Audit Committees, as adopted by the PCAOB (including any successor rule adopted by the PCAOB).

 13. Management’s Discussion and Analysis.
 To review with management and the Auditors the Company’s disclosures contained under the caption “Management’s Discussion and Analysis of Financial Condition and Results of Operations” in its periodic reports to be filed with the Securities and Exchange Commission.

 14. Press Releases.
 To review and discuss with management and the Auditors, as appropriate, earnings press releases as well as the substance of financial information and earnings guidance provided to analysts and rating agencies, which discussions may be general discussions of the type of information (such as financial information that does not conform to generally accepted accounting principles (“GAAP”)) to be disclosed and the type of presentation to be made.